Cantara/Whydah-SPAProxyService/README.md

 }
 ```

-### Flow documentation
+### SPA SSO Flow

 1. use the ../load/{myapp} redirect flow
     * Looks for SSO session
     * Create 302-redirect with two secrets
       * secret 1 is the code=xxx param on the redirect-URI on the Location URL in the 302 response
       * secret 2 is in an embedded cookie in the 302-request

 2. if you are unable to get/process the cookie
     * do a js XREF request to  ../load/{myapp}/ping
       * this will pick up the cookie, and retuen it in a json response
 3. to get the secret (initial application ticket) fo a secret1 XOR secret2
 4. if the user is recognized, use the ticket from the 302-request and call /{secret}/get_token_from_ticket/{ticket}
     * You will get a JWT token back with the user roles for your application
 5. to log inn from username/password in your SPA, call /{secret}/authenticate_user/
     * You will get a JWT token back with the user roles for your application

 To make {myapp} with, it has to be configured in the system, with a redirect URI pointing to your SPA application.